peterstamps/Kaptsja/docs/Installation_of_Kaptsja_with_ginx_and_uwsgi.rst

     When PermissionErrors like below occur during start of uwsgi, the command above hasn't been executed (poperly).
     PermissionError: [Errno 13] Permission denied: '/var/www/Kaptsja/log/Kaptsja.log'

- * Create this directory AND it sub directories if it doesn't exist:
+ * Create the directory AND it sub directories where the socket is located if they don't exist else bind() error will appear:

-    *  **sudo mkdir /run/uwsgi/app/bottle/socket**
+	It is only needed when you used for example /run/uwsgi/app/bottle/socket as your socket file!

     *  **sudo mkdir /run/uwsgi**
     *  **sudo mkdir /run/uwsgi/app/**
     *  **sudo mkdir /run/uwsgi/app/bottle**